juristr/juristr.github.com/content/blog/add-cms-features-to-your-blog-from-your-ipad.md

 ## Time to write

-There’s time, again (see the intro section further above).
-You need to optimize it more, and something that happened always again is to have some 15min in between where
+In the intro I was mentioning the issue of not enough free time & having to optimize it.
+So something that happened always again is to have some 15 - 30 minutes in between (playing with the kid, sitting besides the buggy while the :baby: sleeps) where I could have continued to write on that blog post, to review it or even publish it out.
+But then, you don’t have the Macbook around...bringing along an iPad is super easy though.

+This, however, is where the Edit Markdown => Git commit & push falls short.
+Cloning repos on the iPad and editing markdown etc isn’t the easiest thing to do.
+Sure, there are a number of ways, but they are all non trivial or cumbersome.
+That’s when I played with the idea of adding a GUI on top of my blog.
+It wouldn’t be super hard:

+- host some webapp with a basic markdown editor
+- use either a fully featured VPS or use isomorphic git to do the git pushing etc..

+But...time :sweat_smile:.

 ## Adding Netlify CMS